iivanoo/covid-apps-observer/data/data_us/reports/resources/com.americanwell.android.member.optum___12.1.00.005_01/report.md

 > Made to use this app because of Corona virus, 200$ for a normal check up?
 No thanks I'd rather die.<br> :date: __2020-05-18 12:28:23__

 > It doesn't open 😠 I've tried and tried and nothing!!<br> :date: __2020-04-12 03:17:30__

-> Why, oh why...when I do my initial login, after the app sends me an email verification code, does the app kick me back to the initial login screen when I switch my phone screen to said email to obtain said verification code, thereby invalidating the aforementioned verification code?
-When I put my credentials back in, I am sent a new verification code.
-Rinse, lather...repeat...
-Will I ever be able to login without requiring a secondary device just to check my email???<br> :date: __2020-04-04 03:09:35__